The Waterseller of Seville: Florence Version

 The version in the Uffizi Gallery of Florence has a rather more burlesque feel, with the seller wearing an ornate red hat.
 The man in the back is more visible to the audience's eye.
 It has been suggested that this is earlier than the version in London.

 This version of the painting is the dullest of them all.
 There is no shimmer to the pot like the other two have and the color scheme is very pale.
 This may have been more in line with Velázquez's contemporaries' expectations due to the comical and devious image of the waterseller given in picaresque novels of the time.

 Baltimore Version

 The third version, takes yet another angle on the waterseller.
 In this he appears almost despairing in his expression, perhaps to the extent of appearing farcical.
 The brilliant colours used are the most extreme of the three (with the pots taking on an altogether more shiny appearance).
 However, as in the Uffizi version, the characters lack the depth of personality present in the Wellington version.
 The man that was in the back of the other paintings is no longer visible and the background is shaded so the colors in the foreground really stand out, such as the pot and the man's red over piece that he is wearing.

-References in popular culture

-The painting appears as an Easter Egg in the video game Resident Evil 4.
+Details

+Water droplets on the clay jug.

+Subtle white highlights to show glass is full of water.